 Microsoft Teams was designed to be interactive.
 Now, you can use it as an online meeting platform too.
 It combines functions like Group Chat (similar to Slack,) file storage and cloud sharing (similar to G Suite,) and online meetings (Similar to Zoom,) but it is all in one place.

 If you have a Microsoft 365 account, you, most likely already have access to this for no additional fee.

 Before You Begin, Invest In Good Equipment

 You really need three things to conduct a great webinar.
 First, you need a webinar service like we just talked about.
 Second, you need a fantastic microphone.
-Finally, you need a set of in-ear or over-ear headphones.
+Finally, you need an upgraded video camera (so you look really good.)

-The absolute best microphone that you can buy for webinars or podcasts is the Blue Yeti Microphone.
+The great microphone that you can buy for webinars or online meetings is the Blue Yeti Microphone.
 This microphone is awesome.
 They are $129 to $159 on Amazon, but they are worth their weight in gold.
 You should also get the microphone pop filter.
 This $6 investment will keep your P’s from popping when you speak into the mike.